ropensci/roweb3/content/blog/2023-05-30-champions-program-teams/index.md

 Hi!
 I'm Cheryl Isabella, an R enthusiast from Singapore.

-As the first female Asian POC to be inducted into this program, I'll be trained as a Software Reviewer for ropensci's peer review process.
-This means combining elements from academic peer review and production code review to apply Github features to packages from a range of broadly-defined categories.
+As the first female Asian POC to be inducted into this program, I'll be trained as a Software Reviewer for rOpenSci's peer review process.
+This means combining elements from academic peer review and production code review to apply GitHub features to packages from a range of broadly-defined categories.

 Through my role as an rOpenSci Champion, I expect to gain transferable skills and advocate for greater visibility of previously marginalised communities in STEM.